Mechanical pencil: Lead variations

-In spite of the name, pencil leads do not contain the toxic chemical element lead, but are typically made with graphite and clay, or plastic polymers.
 Compared to standard pencils, mechanical pencils have a smaller range of marking types, though numerous variations exist.
 Most mechanical pencils can be refilled, but some inexpensive models are meant to be disposable and are discarded when empty.

 Diameter

 Mechanical pencil mechanisms use only a single lead diameter.
 Some pencils, such as the Pentel Function 357, place several mechanisms within the same housing, so as to offer a range of thicknesses (in this case three: 0.3, 0.5 and 0.7 mm).
 1.00 mm leads also exist, but they are very rare.
-(See table below.).

 Different sizes of lead diameters are available to accommodate various preferences and pencil builds, as shown in the table below.
-The more common lead sizes are 0.5 mm and 0.7 mm, whose line widths provide a favourable balance between precision and strength.
+The most common lead sizes are 0.5 mm and 0.7 mm, whose line widths provide a favourable balance between precision and strength.
 Less common lead sizes can range from 0.2 mm up to 5.6 mm.
 Pentel has also previously demonstrated a prototype 0.1 mm pencil.

 Pencils with sub-millimeter leads can usually hold multiple leads at the same time, reducing the frequency of refills.
 One exception was the Pentel 350 E, possibly Pentel's first mechanical pencil, which could only hold a single stick of 0.5 mm lead.
 Refill leads can be bought in small tubes and inserted into the barrel as needed.

 The bracketed values in inches were found by calculation and rounded to 3 decimal places.

+The diameters, however, are not exact.
+The exact diameter is usually slightly larger.
+The Japanese JIS standard for mechanical pencil leads, states that the actual diameter for "0.5 mm" lead (for example), should range from 0.55 mm to 0.58 mm.

+Length

+For sub-millimeter diameter leads, the standard length of the cylindrical stick for all grades is 60 mm.
+However, some manufacturers make leads that are 75 mm long, for selected grades.

 Hardness

 As with non-mechanical pencils, the leads of mechanical pencils are available in a range of hardness ratings, depending on the user's desired balance between darkness and durability.
-A commonly-used mechanical pencil lead is identical in density, but not in thickness to a traditional HB (US#2) pencil lead.
+A commonly used mechanical pencil lead is identical in density, but not in thickness to a traditional HB (US#2) pencil lead.
+The hardness depends on the proportion of polymer or resin and graphite in the lead.
+It is determined by a numerical scale: the higher the number, the harder the lead.
+Similarly to standard wooden pencils, the lead is distinguished by grading scales.
+H stands for hardness; as they are typically harder and produce a light gray color.
+B stands for blackness; they produce a darker color and are typically softer.
+F stands for fine; it is in between H and HB on the lead grading scale.
+Compared to standard pencils that have 24 grades of lead, there are only 10 grades of mechanical pencil lead, ranging from 4H-4B.